 As the payroll processor, you will not process this action until you have received an appointment change information packet from the personnel administration processor indicating they have completed their portion of the action.

 If the employee’s benefits eligibility is changing or is a Plan 3 employee, this procedure may require hand-offs to the benefits processor depending on the structure of your agency and your role at your agency.
-Refer to the Appointment Change Action - Transfer procedure for completing those portions of the action.
+Refer to the Appointment Change Action (BN) – Transfer Different Agency procedure for completing those portions of the action.

 Enter transaction code PA40 in the command field and click the Enter button.